Hosni Mubarak: Death

 Hosni Mubarak died on 25 February 2020, in a Cairo military hospital, at the age of 91.
-A full-honour State funeral was held for him at the Tantawi Mosque in eastern Cairo and he was later buried in a cemetery in Heliopolis.
-Egyptian President Abdel Fattah el-Sisi participated at the funeral and extented his condolences to Mubarak's widow, Suzanne, and his sons Alaa and Gamal; three days of national mourning were subsequently proclaimed.
+A full-honour state funeral was held for him at the Tantawi Mosque in eastern Cairo, and he was later buried in a cemetery in Heliopolis.
+Egyptian president Abdel Fattah el-Sisi participated at the funeral and extended his condolences to Mubarak's widow, Suzanne, and his sons Alaa and Gamal; three days of national mourning were subsequently proclaimed.

-Following his death, President El-Sisi praised Mubarak for his role in the Yom Kippur War, but remained silent over his role as President.
-Similarly, government-controlled newspaper Al-Ahram eulogized Mubarak for his military and political career.
+Following his death, President El-Sisi praised Mubarak for his role in the Yom Kippur War but remained silent over his role as president.
+The government-controlled newspaper Al-Ahram eulogized Mubarak for his military and political career.

 Personal life

-Hosni Mubarak was married to Suzanne Mubarak and together they had two sons: Alaa and Gamal.
+Hosni Mubarak was married to Suzanne Thabet, with whom he had two sons: Alaa and Gamal.
 Both sons served four years in Egyptian jail for corruption and were released in 2015.
 Through his son Alaa, Mubarak has two grandsons, Mohammed and Omar; and through his son Gamal, he has a granddaughter Farida.
 Mohammed died in 2009 from a cerebral hemorrhage.

 In April 2016, Alaa Mubarak was named in the Panama Papers as someone with financial interests that intersect with that of Mossack Fonseca, the firm implicated in that scandal.